metafates/Paletter/README.md

 ## 📝 Usage

 ```
-usage: paletter.py [-h] [--out OUT] [--colors COLORS] [--contrast CONTRAST] [--no-squares] [--no-border] image
+usage: paletter.py [-h] [--out OUT] [--colors COLORS] [--contrast CONTRAST] [--no-shapes] [--no-border]
+                   [--shape-size SHAPE_SIZE] [--shape SHAPE]
+                   image

 Generates color palette from image

 positional arguments:
   image                 Image to work with

 options:
   -h, --help            show this help message and exit
   --out OUT             Generated image path (without extension)
   --colors COLORS       Number of colors in the palette
   --contrast CONTRAST   Minimum contrast ratio between primary color and colors in palette
-  --no-squares         Do not draw squares on the color blocks
+  --no-shapes           Do not draw shapes on the color blocks
   --no-border           Do not add border to the image
+  --shape-size SHAPE_SIZE
+                        Shapes size.
+Valid options are small, medium and large.
+Default is small
+  --shape SHAPE         Decoration shape on the color block.
+Valid options are square and circle.
+Default is square
 ```